Romantic Wedding in Connecticut

 You will get your marriage license in the town where you will have your wedding.

-In most cases, you will apply for your marriage license at the town clerk's office at town hall.
-In the case of Hartford and other major Connecticut cities, you would get your license at the office of vital statistics in city hall.
-Please be aware that during the COVID-19 Pandemic you may have to make an appointment to get your marriage license.
+In most cases, you will apply for your marriage license at the Town Clerk’s Office at Town Hall in the town where you want to have your ceremony.
+In the case of Hartford and other major Connecticut cities, you would get your license at the Office of Vital Statistics in City Hall.
+Please be aware that you probably will have to make an appointment to apply for your marriage license.

 Connecticut no longer requires blood tests for marriage licenses.

-There is no waiting period between when you receive your wedding license and when you can have your wedding.
-You can get married on the same day you get your license.
+There is no waiting period between when you receive your marriage license and when you can have your wedding.
+You can get married on the same day you get your license if you time it well!

 You must have your wedding ceremony within 65 days of receiving your license.
 (Note The 65-day expiration time may have been temporarily lengthened due to the COVID-19 Pandemic!
 Please check with the Town Clerk’s Office where you get your marriage license.)
 If you do not have a wedding ceremony within the limited number of days, your marriage license becomes invalid; you will have to apply for a new marriage license.